caltechlibrary/dataset/how-to/getting-started-with-dataset.md

 ### frame

 dataset also comes with a _frame_ verb.
 A _frame_ is like a grid plus additional matadata.
-It enforces a structure such on its grid.
-Column 1 of the _frame_'s internal grid element always has the keys associated with the collection.
-A _frame_ will also derive heading labels from the dot paths used to define the frame and will include metadata about the collection, keys used to define the frame and default types of data in the columns.
+It is similar to the "data frames" concepts in languages like Julia, Matlab, Octave, Python and R. It is a data structure that can behave both like a grid (2D array or rows and columns).
+It is typically represented as an array of objects there the column names correspond to a attribute name in an object.
+It enforces a structure that behaves like a grid but is also easy to iterate over for other types of processing.
+Like our "grid" command a a _frame_ will also derive heading labels (object attribute names) from the dot paths used to define the frame and will include metadata about the collection, keys used to define the frame and default types of data in the columns.
 The extra information in a _frame_ stays with the